antriksh123/shortly/README.md

 - Flask: A lightweight web framework for Python.
 - Bootstrap 5: A popular CSS framework for building responsive and stylish web interfaces.
 - CSS: Cascading Style Sheets for customizing the application's appearance.
-- SQLite: A lightweight and embedded database used for storing URL and statistics data.
+- SQLite: A lightweight and embedded database storing URL and statistics data.
+- Azure: Used for deployment of website

 ## The Working
 - The application uses SQLite as the database to store URL data and user information.